2025 Upper Peninsula Dark Sky Festival

 Price

-Tickets for the festival are $250 / person.
+Tickets for the festival are $250 / person + tax.
 Tickets include admission to all presentations and the lunch on Friday and Saturday.
+A maximum of 50 tickets will be sold.
+The last day to purchase tickets is April 20, 2025.

 [ Purchase Tickets ]